 Sure enough, our flight was smooth sailing.
 No delays, and we landed on time.
 Of course, nothing is fast at airports except the jets… we still had to get our luggage, pass through customs and pick up our rental car.

-A Visit to Highclere – the REAL Downton Abbey
+Getting the tour of Highclere – the REAL Downton Abbey

 The castle is not visible from the road until you get right up to the driveway that takes you there.
 We parked and presented our tickets and began the walk up that familiar path from the show!